CrowsVeldt/checklist/Plan.md

 # TODO:

     - Make subEntry values work with ChecklistEntryInput and ChecklistEntry
+    - disable create/edit checklist button for list without any items
     - give up on snapshot testing for now

 # Bugs: